configify/aapconfig/README.md

 * **x_day** specifying a day of the month, for example x_day=10 means run on 10th every month
 * **every_x_weekday** containing one of 'first, second, third, fourth or last' followed by a weekday - monday, tuesday etc.

+### convert_smart_inventories

+The playbook exports existing Smart inventories in a format suitable for further import as Constructed inventories.
+During execution it:

+* creates a list of inventories the hosts are part of and adds them to the input field
+* converts parameters from host_filter field and adds them to the limit field
+* adds “migrated” to inventory name
+* adds or copies without changes other fields required for Constructed inventory

+### compare_inventory_hosts

+The playbook is meant to be run after converted Constructed inventories have been imported into AAP.
+It compares the array of hosts from each Constructed inventory to the hosts from corresponding Smart inventory and reports on the difference if any.

 ## Available Tags